andreasvarga/MatrixEquations.jl/README.md

 based methods and their extensions to linear matrix pencil based reduction approaches.

 ## Future plans
-The collection of tools will be extended by adding new functionality, as the solution of classes of Sylvester equations and Sylvester systems of equations, the solution of stable Lyapunov equations directly for the Cholesky factors of the solutions, computation of condition number estimators for Lyapunov equations, etc.
+The collection of tools will be extended by adding new functionality, such as the solution of classes of Sylvester equations and Sylvester systems of equations, the solution of stable Lyapunov equations directly for the Cholesky factors of the solutions, computation of condition number estimators for Lyapunov equations, etc.